AFGSC unveils first tri-bomber/fighter formation

 |Downloads:

-This work, AFGSC unveils first tri-bomber/fighter formation, by Maj.
-Lauren Linscott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFGSC unveils first tri-bomber/fighter formation, by TSgt Shelby Thurman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.